weelyX/customer-churn-prediction/README.md

 - `notebooks/customer_churn_prediction.ipynb` — Main notebook containing data preprocessing, analysis, modeling, and evaluation.
 - `data/churn_dataset.csv` — Dataset used for training and testing.
 - `requirements.txt` — Python libraries required to run the project.

+##Repository Purpose

+This repository is intended to demonstrate practical machine learning skills, including exploratory data analysis, feature engineering, model comparison, classification evaluation, and model tuning.

+##What I Learned

+Through this project, I practiced building a full machine learning workflow from data exploration to model evaluation.
+I also learned how to compare multiple classifiers, analyze missing values, engineer useful features, and tune Logistic Regression to improve classification performance.